Ericsson/dataplanebook/_sources/threading/threading.rst.txt

-A logical core may be realized as a :term:`hardware thread <Hardware threading>`, a :term:`full core`, or in exceptional cases, a software-emulated core - all of which are functionally equivalent, from a software point of view.  [#logicalcoreperformance]_ The seemingly useful term logical core seems rarely used, as does a
-synonym: :term:`virtual core`.
+A logical core may be realized as a :term:`hardware thread <Hardware threading>`, a :term:`full core`, or in exceptional cases, a software-emulated core - all of which are functionally equivalent, from a software point of view.  [#logicalcoreperformance]_ This useful term is rarely used, as is a synonym: the :term:`virtual core`.

-When the term :term:`logical core` is used in a DPDK context - usally abbreivated to :term:`lcore` - it means something related, but distinct from the generic, hardware-level concept.
+When the term :term:`logical core` is used in a DPDK context - usally abbreivated to :term:`lcore` - it means something related but distinct from the generic, hardware-level concept.

 The DPDK lcore is a only a different name for an :term:`EAL